AgoraIO/Docs-Source/interactive-whiteboard/overview/pricing.md

 ### File conversion usage

-<Vg k="COMPANY" /> calculates the usage amount by the number of images and web pages successfully converted from source files.
+<Vg k="COMPANY" /> bills for this feature based on the model you select in <Link to="{{Global.AGORA_CONSOLE_URL}}"><Vg k="CONSOLE" /></Link>: Per volume or per PCW.

+#### Per volume

+<Vg k="COMPANY" /> calculates the number of files converted to images/web pages per month and applies the unit prices specified in the table below.
+In this model, only 1 conversion task can be running while the rest are queued.

+#### Per Peak Concurrent Workers

+**Peak Concurrent Workers (PCW)** are the maximum number of file conversion tasks that Interactive Whiteboard servers can process simultaneously for each project.
+The unit pricing is per PCW per month, with an unlimited number of files that can be converted to images or web pages.
+If you set PCW to 2 or 3, this means you will be able to run up to 2 or 3 conversion tasks at the same time, respectively.
+The hard cap on the PCW used in this model is set to 5 per project, with the ability to adjust it in the <Link to="{{Global.AGORA_CONSOLE_URL}}"><Vg k="CONSOLE" /></Link>.

+At that, if you use less PCW during the month, <Vg k="COMPANY" /> will bill only for the actual PCW usage.
+Your PCW usage depends on the frequency of requests submitted to our servers and the file size.
+It increases when the service is processing existing file conversion tasks and a new task is submitted.

 <Vg k="COMPANY" /> does not charge for a failed file conversion task.
 You can call the [Query file conversion progress](../reference/whiteboard-api/file-conversion#query-the-progress-of-a-file-conversion-task)
 API to get the result of a file conversion task.

-The file conversion feature is billed based on the following models:

-- **Peak Concurrent Workers (PCW)**: This represents the maximum number of file transcoding tasks that WB servers can process simultaneously for each VID.
-The listing price is $499/PCW, with unlimited usage (number of images converted) of the file conversion feature. <Vg k="COMPANY" /> meter the actual PCW consumption and bill customers accordingly.
-The PCW consumption depends on the frequency of requests submitted to our servers and the file size.
-It increases when our service is processing existing file conversion tasks and a new task is submitted.

-- **Queue Per Second (QPS)**: This represents the number of API calls developers can make per second.

-Customers can choose from two pricing models via the console.
-A hard cap on PCW is set by default at 5 PCW/VID, and customers can adjust this via the <Link to="{{Global.AGORA_CONSOLE_URL}}"><Vg k="CONSOLE" /></Link>.

 ## Examples

 This section illustrates how <Vg k="COMPANY" /> calculates the cost for <Vg k="WHITE" />.

+### Online whiteboard + file conversion billed per volume

 Suppose user A joins a whiteboard room to give an online lecture and successfully converts a 50-page PPTX file to web pages using the file conversion feature.
 Another 200 users join the room to